Oprichnina: Establishment

 Ivan IV agreed to return on condition that he might prosecute people for treason outside legal limitations.
 He demanded the right to execute and confiscate the land of traitors without interference from the boyar council or from the church.
 To pursue his investigations, Ivan decreed the establishment of the oprichnina (originally a term for land left to a noble widow, separate from her children's land).
 He also raised a levy of 100,000 rubles to pay for the oprichnina.

 Organization

 The oprichnina consisted of a separate territory within the borders of Russia, mostly in the territory of the former Novgorod Republic in the north.
-This region included many of the financial centers of the state, including the salt region of Staraia Russa and prominent merchant towns.
+This region included many of the financial centers of the state, including the salt region of Staraya Russa and prominent merchant towns.
 Ivan held exclusive power over the oprichnina territory.
 The Boyar Council ruled the zemshchina ('land'), the second division of the state.
 Until 1568, the oprichnina relied upon many administrative institutions under zemshchina jurisdiction.
 Only when conflict between the zemshchina and oprichnina reached its peak did Ivan create independent institutions within the oprichnina.

+Ivan also stipulated the creation of a personal guard known as the oprichniki (опри́чники, [ɐˈprʲitɕnʲɪk], meaning "men of oprichnina"; singular: oprichnik).
+The corps also served as police, and soldiers.
+Originally it was a thousand strong.
+Some scholars believe that Ivan's second wife, the Circassian Maria Temryukovna, first had the idea of forming the organization.
+This theory comes from Heinrich von Staden, a German oprichnik.
+Upon acceptance, the new Oprichniki were required to swear an oath of allegiance:

+I swear to be true to the Lord, Grand Prince, and his realm, to the young Grand Princes, and to the Grand Princess, and not to maintain silence about any evil that I may know or have heard or may hear which is being contemplated against the Tsar, his realms, the young princes or the Tsaritsa.
+I swear also not to eat or drink with the zemshchina, and not to have anything in common with them.
+On this I kiss the cross.